starling021/ehtools/README.md

 > eht

-# To uninstall ehtools LITE
+# How to uninstall ehtools LITE

 > cd /root/ehtoolslite